hathibelagal-dev/instantpolyglot/docs/eng/English_Varieties.md

    - Standard British and American: **put** [pʊt], **strut** [strʌt], **butter** [ˈbʌtər]
    - Northern English: **put** [pʊt], **strut** [strʊt], **butter** [ˈbʊtə]

-   The lack of this split in Northern English is sometimes called the "foot-strut merger."
+   The lack of this split in Northern English is sometimes called the “foot-strut merger.”

 4. The NURSE Merger:
    Most modern varieties of English have merged the vowels that were historically distinct in words like **fir**, **fur**, and **fern**.
 However, some Scottish and Irish varieties maintain a distinction: